Zavy86/tmtru/README.md

 #### Options

+- Port: application run on port 80 but if you want you can specify another port.
+In this examples we will use the port 8080.
 - Volume dataset: as *tmtru* stores configuration and links as flat-files in json format, mapping this on the host allows easy access to settings and links.
-This can also be a named volume if you prefer.
+This can also be a named volume if you prefer like in this examples.
 - PUID/PGID (optional): in linuxserver.io fashion, this sets the UID/GID of the apache user within the container, so you can easily match a user on the host machine.
 Defaults to 1000/1000 if not set.

 #### Quick run

-`docker run --name tmtru -d -p 80:80 -v tmtru-dataset:/dataset -e PUID=1000 -e PGID=1000 zavy86/tmtru`
+`docker run --name tmtru -d -p 8080:80 -v tmtru-dataset:/dataset -e PUID=1000 -e PGID=1000 zavy86/tmtru`

 #### Docker Compose